 "Such a long, big, beautiful suit!"
-The narcissistic king, whom once considered marrying a fair cousin half his age, but his love for himself won out, turned to admire his reflection in a large blown-glass bubble.
-"This is what winning looks like.
-There has never been a time, with few exceptions, that a king ever looked this good," he proclaimed to his court of parasitic sycophants.
+The narcissistic ruler turned to admire his reflection in a large bubble made of volcanic glass.
+"There has never been a time, with few exceptions, that a king ever looked this good," he proclaimed to his court of coddling, parasitic sycophants.
 Suddenly the heavy doors of the throne room opened.
 A farmer burst in accusing the tailors of stealing nosebags from his horses.
-The king looked down at the robe and realized what it was made of.
+The vulgar king looked down at the work of artifice in realization.
 The deceitful pair was roughly thrown into the dungeon.

 The advisers were circumspect, but the princess was very clever and could do a good deal more than just ride about in a fancy coach seated on cushions.
-The emperor had great faith in his daughter and bestowed her with his ancestral suit of armor of consummate workmanship with a prominent crested helmet, a corselet and greaves of nearly impenetrable temper, all adapted perfectly to her form.
+The emperor had great faith in his unconventional daughter and bestowed her with his ancestral suit of armor of consummate workmanship with a prominent crested helmet, a corselet and greaves of nearly impenetrable temper, all adapted perfectly to her form.